Essential Oil Perfume Blends

 What Essential Oils Make A Good Perfume?

-When it comes to deciding what essential oils make a good perfume, honestly any essential oil is fair game.
+When deciding what essential oils make a good perfume, honestly, any essential oil is fair game.
 But, the best perfumes are crafted with top, middle, and base perfume notes.
-Not only does this make a perfume more appealing it also lasts longer.
+Not only does this make a perfume more appealing, but it also lasts longer.

 Find a free printable perfume notes chart in the Oily Chic Library.